kellypj24/temporal-echoes/assignments/active/phase-1-core-game-loop/research.md

 ## Research Topics

 ### Topic 1: Event Sourcing with SQLite
-**Status**: 🔲 Not Started
+**Status**: ✅ Complete
 **Priority**: 🔴 High
 **Assigned To**: @data-worker
+**Completed**: 2025-11-24

 **Why Research Needed**:
 Event sourcing is the architectural foundation for timeline branching.
 Need to validate SQLite performance for append-only event logs and ensure proper indexing strategies.

 **Questions to Answer**:
-1. What schema design best supports event sourcing in SQLite?
+1. ✅ What schema design best supports event sourcing in SQLite?
-2. What indexes are needed for timeline replay performance?
+2. ✅ What indexes are needed for timeline replay performance?
-3. How should we handle event versioning/schema evolution?
+3. ✅ How should we handle event versioning/schema evolution?
-4. What's the expected write throughput for event logging?
+4. ✅ What's the expected write throughput for event logging?
-5. Should we use WAL mode for better concurrency?
+5. ✅ Should we use WAL mode for better concurrency?

 **Research Sources**:
-- [ ] SQLite documentation on WAL mode
+- [x] SQLite documentation on WAL mode
-- [ ] Martin Fowler's Event Sourcing pattern
+- [x] Martin Fowler's Event Sourcing pattern
-- [ ] Greg Young's Event Store design principles
+- [x] Greg Young's Event Store design principles
-- [ ] SQLite performance best practices
+- [x] SQLite performance best practices
-- [ ] Python sqlite3 module documentation
+- [x] Python sqlite3 module documentation

 **Research Methodology**:
 - Review SQLite transaction patterns for high-write scenarios